Aviv-public/Aviv-Web-Technical-Test/README.md

 **Spend a reasonable amount of time.** There is no hard limit on how much time you should spend on the exercise.
 In practice, we do not expect candidates to spend more than three hours on it.
 In the pull request you will create, a few questions will be asked, including the amount of time you spent on it.

 **Running the test.** We recommend you to use GitHub Codespaces to run this test.
-It is preconfigured so you can start to code now, without additional configuration, enabling you to show most of your skills.
+It is preconfigured, so you can start to code now, without additional configuration, enabling you to show most of your skills.
 You can still clone the repository and work locally if you prefer, or work in a hybrid environment using a local IDE while having your code running remotely.
 It comes with a few drawbacks documented in the [Known issues](#known-issues) section below depending on the IDE you use.

 ## Getting started

 Please follow carefully these instructions to get started.
 This is the recommended path to run the technical test and should save you from setup headache.
-You can always chose a different approach you are more used to (e.g., cloning and running locally the test), at the risk of spending more time on the test.
+You can always choose a different approach you are more used to (e.g., cloning and running locally the test), at the risk of spending more time on the test.

 ### I - Creating your Codespace